Skip to main content

 I turned scanning into a product flow: configure, observe, triage.

 StageFlow models each scan as a durable lifecycle of events over NATS JetStream.
-The API validates intake, publishes a job event, and keeps a lightweight SQLite projection for live status.
-The orchestrator persists authoritative job state in PostgreSQL, launches per-job Podman pods, runs extractors and scanners in parallel, uploads artifacts to MinIO, and emits terminal outcomes.
+The platform API validates intake, checks every resolved IP against a three-tier SSRF blocklist, publishes a single job event, and maintains an in-memory status projection with 15-minute TTL for live reads.
+The orchestrator persists authoritative job state in PostgreSQL, launches per-job Podman pods, runs extractors and up to eight scanners in parallel, uploads artifacts to MinIO, and emits terminal outcomes.
+Eight durable consumers across three streams handle at-least-once delivery, with idempotent PostgreSQL transactions preventing double-counted completions.

-On the frontend I focused on product clarity, not just infrastructure truth.
-The playground configures URL and ZIP runs from one surface, the scan page streams SSE updates with reconnect-friendly behavior, and the unified report pulls severity, artifacts, scanner status, and page-level evidence into one view so triage starts immediately.
+On the frontend I focused on product clarity.
+The playground configures URL and ZIP runs from one surface.
+The scan page streams SSE updates with a 15-second keepalive heartbeat and reconnect-friendly snapshot delivery.
+The unified report pulls severity breakdowns, page-level evidence, scanner status, and artifacts into one view so triage starts the moment a scan finishes.

 Workflow